AguLeon/MCPWorld/Streamlined_README.md

 # Streamlined Startup Guide

 Kick off the MCPWorld environment with the essentials below.
-Each step explains what the command accomplishes so you can rerun it with confidence.
+Each step explains what the command accomplishes so the system can be run with confidence.

 ## 1. Start the Docker Workspace